Take the First Step Towards Your Healthcare Calling at our Nursing Program in Troy, MI—just north of Detroit

 View the BSN Degree Program Curriculum Plan to see what credits are required.

 Prospective nursing students begin the admission process by first completing an application and then interviewing with a Chamberlain admission representative.
-When all admission criteria are fulfilled, prospective students are told in writing of their admission status to a specific Chamberlain program and location.
+When all Troy nursing requirements for admission are fulfilled, prospective students are told in writing of their admission status to a specific Chamberlain program and location.

 Learn more about our admission criteria to Chamberlain University’s nursing school in Troy, Michigan.